mvenzke-axway/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 To build an ANM container, you must provide:

 * HTTPS certificate.
 This certificate will be used inside the cluster, so it's possible to use a self-signed certificate.
 However, we recommend reviewing the usage of self-signed certs with your security team.
-* A license file with the EMT mode.
+* A license file with the container mode.
 Notice it is not required to start Admin Node Manager, but may be required for optional features such as FIPS mode.
 * JDBC library for the selected RDBMS.
 * RDBMS connection parameters.